-Shannon Finck earned her Ph.D. in 20th-century American literature with a secondary emphasis in global postmodern & contemporary literatures from Georgia State University in 2014.
+Shannon Finck earned her Ph.D. in transatlantic modernism with a secondary emphasis in global postmodern & contemporary literatures from Georgia State University in 2014.
 She also holds an M.F.A. in Creative Nonfiction from Georgia College in Flannery O’Connor’s hometown of Milledgeville, GA.
-She has published both critical and creative work in such journals as Angelaki, Miranda, a/b: Autobiography Studies, LIT: Literature Interpretation Theory, The Journal of Modern Literature, and FUGUE.
-Shannon's non-academic, but not uncritical, interests include trashed-out 60s garage music, vintage Japanese motorcycles, birding, and guerrilla gardening (though she would not call herself a green thumb).
-Teaching and research interests include: postmodernism, neomodernism, apocalypticism, feminist new materialism, anthropocene studies, and experimental life writing.
+She has published both critical and creative work in such journals as ASAP/J, Angelaki, Miranda, a/b: Autobiography Studies, LIT: Literature Interpretation Theory, The Journal of Modern Literature, Lammergeier, and FUGUE.
+She currently serves as Poetry Editor for the independent literary journal, Muse/A. Shannon's non-academic, but not uncritical, interests include trashed-out 60s garage music, vintage Japanese motorcycles, birding, and guerrilla gardening (though she would not call herself a green thumb).
+Teaching and research interests include: experimental life writing, autotheory, feminist new materialism, speculative fiction, and Anthropocene studies.

 Education / Degrees